 — Howard M. Guttman, When Goliaths Clash, 2008.

-In my experience working with organizations, there are three factors behind most organizational conflicts:
+There are three factors behind most organizational conflicts:

 1. Differences in behavior and communication styles